mehulagg/gitlab/doc/development/code_review.md

 Domain experts are team members who have substantial experience with a specific technology, product feature or area of the codebase.
 Team members are encouraged to self-identify as domain experts and add it to their [team profile](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/team.yml)

-When self-identifying as a domain expert, it is recommended to assign the MR changing the `team.yml` to be merged by an already established Domain Expert or a corresponding Engineering Manager.
+When self-identifying as a domain expert, it is recommended the MR changing the `team.yml` to be reviewed and merged by an already established Domain Expert or a corresponding Engineering Manager.

 We make the following assumption with regards to automatically being considered a domain expert:

 - Team members working in a specific stage/group (e.g. create: source code) are considered domain experts for that area of the app they work on
 - Team members working on a specific feature (e.g. search) are considered domain experts for that feature

-We default to assigning reviews to team members with domain expertise.
+We default to requesting reviews from team members with domain expertise.
 When a suitable [domain expert](#domain-experts) isn't available, you can choose any team member to review the MR, or simply follow the [Reviewer roulette](#reviewer-roulette) recommendation.

 Team members' domain expertise can be viewed on the [engineering projects](https://about.gitlab.com/handbook/engineering/projects/) page or on the [GitLab team page](https://about.gitlab.com/company/team/).